International Aid in Nigeria

 Aid isn’t always used effectively in Nigeria because:

-• Corruption in the government and individuals means aid is lost or not given to the right people
+• Corruption in the government and individuals means aid is lost or not given to the right people.
+Nigeria scores 149 out of 180 on the Corruptions Perceptions Index.

-• Donors of aid may have political influence over who does and does not benefit.
-In addition, they may use donations to promote themselves.
+• Aid donors may have political influence over who benefits and who does not.
+They may also use donations to promote themselves.

 Few governments or international agencies now give aid directly to the Nigerian government.